riley/no-jquery/README.md

 ### It keeps programming on the front end fresh.

 It's always fun to learn, and you'll think of crazier ways to do things if you know what to look for -- you won't have to dig for some jQuery plugin if you can easily write this stuff yourself.
+You might actually _save_ time since you don't have to find a plugin if you know how to produce the functionality quickly in vanilla js.

 ### What we're going to cover